Piwigo/piwigo-openstreetmap/README.md

 Usage
 -----

-Syncronize the GeoTag to see the geo possition appear on the photo page.
+Go to a photo with Geo tag sync and see a map appear on the photo page.

 Please refer to the [wiki](https://github.com/xbgmsharp/piwigo-openstreetmap/wiki) for additional information.